brisvag/gibberify/README.md

 ### Translation

-Just clone the repo and run `gibberify.py` from the gibberify folder.
+Just clone the repo and run `python -m gibberify` from the main directory.
 You can figure out the rest ;)

 # Requirements